zhaoChar/aisg-5-day-ai-agent/day0/readme.md

 # AI Agents: Session Zero - Study Group

 ## Objective
-Understand the basics of AI agents.
+Understand the basics of AI agents and explore the concept of agentic AI.

 ---